Robert Warburton: Career

-He obtained a remarkable influence over the hill tribes, perhaps in part due to his Afghan blood.
+He held a remarkable influence over the hill tribes, perhaps in part owing to his Afghan blood.
 He raised the Khyber Rifles from among these tribes, a force which for many years kept the pass tranquil.
-His camp became the rendezvous of mutually hostile tribesmen, who carefully refrained from hostilities so long as they remained within its precincts.
+His camp became the rendezvous of mutually hostile tribesmen, who refrained from hostilities so long as they remained within its precincts.
 He was accustomed to travel with no weapon but a walking-stick, and everywhere met with demonstrations of attachment.
-Able to converse fluently with the learned in Persian and with the common folk in the vernacular Pushto, he succeeded, by his acquaintance with tribal life and character, in gaining an influence over the border Afghans which has never been equalled.
+Able to converse fluently with the learned in Persian and with the common folk in the vernacular Pashto, he succeeded, by his acquaintance with tribal life and character, in gaining an exceptional influence over the border Afghans.
 In 1881, he attained the rank of major, and in 1887 that of lieutenant-colonel.

 On 1 January 1890, in recognition of his services, he was created C.S.I.
 In 1893, he was nominated to the brevet rank of colonel.
 He resigned his post on 11 July 1897, and received the thanks of the Punjab government.
 He had frequently requested government to give him an English assistant who might continue his policy and succeed to his influence after his retirement.
 This request was never granted, and the advent of a successor without local experience was at once followed by disquiet.
-On the outbreak of excitement among the Afridis in August, he was asked by the Indian government on 13 August whether he was willing to resume his service in connection with the Khyber Pass and the Afridis.
-He declared himself willing, but on 23 August, before definite order had been given, hostilities broke out.
+On the outbreak of unrest among the Afridis in August, he was asked by the Indian government on 13 August whether he was willing to resume his service in connection with the Khyber Pass and the Afridis.
+He declared himself willing, but on 23 August, before definite orders had been given, hostilities broke out.
 He served with the Tirah expedition, and in 1898 he was created Knight Commander of the Order of the Indian Empire.
-The hardships of the Tirah campaign wore out his frame and the loss of the Khyber port broke his heart.
+The hardships of the Tirah campaign exhausted him, and the loss of the Khyber port broke his heart.

+Death

-He returned to England with broken health, and dying at 3 Russell Road, Kensington, on 22 April 1899, was buried at Brompton Cemetery on 27 April.
+Warburton returned to England with broken health, and died at 3 Russell Road, Kensington, on 22 April 1899.
+He was buried at Brompton Cemetery on 27 April.

-Family
+Personal life

-In 1868, he married Mary, eldest daughter of William Cecil of Dyftrin, Monmouthshire.
-After her husband's death she edited his posthumous memoir Eighteen Years in the Khyber.
+In 1868, Warburton married Mary, eldest daughter of William Cecil of Dyftrin, Monmouthshire.
+After her husband's death she edited his memoir Eighteen Years in the Khyber, published in 1900.